205 W 5th Ave

 State.
 It spans from the lush forested Cascade Mountains to the upper Yakima River Valley plains and

 the Columbia River.

-The Washington State Department of Ecology Air Quality Division commissioned the Kittitas County Public
+In 2014, the Washington State Department of Ecology funded the Kittitas County Public

 to improving air quality and increasing the incidence of clean burning practices in Kittitas County.